 \section{Introduction}

-We are concerned with the question of non-uniqueness of Leray--Hopf solutions\footnote{Leray--Hopf solutions are weak solutions satisfying an energy inequality.} to stochastic forced Navier--Stokes equations on $\R^{3}$ of the form
+We address the issue of non-uniqueness of Leray--Hopf solutions to stochastic forced Navier--Stokes equations on $\R^{3}$.
+The equations take the form

-where $W$ is a Wiener process on some stochastic basis $(\Omega,\cF, (\cF_t)_{t\geq 0}, \bP)$.
-The stochastic It\^o differential $G(u)\dif W$ represents a stochastic force acting on the fluid.
-Additionally, the equations are perturbed by an external body force $f$.
-The coefficient $G$ satisfies appropriate assumptions specified in Section \ref{s:p}.
-We particularly focus on the iconic examples of linear multiplicative $G(u)=u$ as well as on the deterministic situation $G=0$.
+where $W$ is a real-valued Wiener process on some stochastic basis $(\Omega,\cF, (\cF_t)_{t\geq 0}, \bP)$.
+Our primary focus is on the linear multiplicative noise which has attracted a lot of attention in the literature.
+Of particular relevance to our investigation is the regularization by noise phenomena obtained in \cite{RZZ14} (also explored in \cite{GHV14} for the case of Euler equations), with which we later reconcile our findings.

+In essence, Leray--Hopf solutions adhere to the Navier--Stoke equations \eqref{1:intro} in the analytically weak sense, while also satisfying the crucial requirement of the energy inequality, rendering them highly pertinent from a physical standpoint.
+Formally, the corresponding energy equality is derived by testing the Navier--Stokes equations with the solution itself or, in other words, by applying It\^o's formula to the $L^{2}$-norm of the solution.
+However, due to the limited regularity of weak solutions, executing this testing procedure rigorously proves challenging; hence, a preliminary approximation method is necessary, followed by the application of lower semicontinuity, yielding only an inequality in the limit.
+Various formulations of the energy inequality exist, and we defer the precise definition to Section~\ref{sec:3.2}.

-Already without the presence of the stochastic forcing, (non)uniqueness of Leray--Hopf solutions used to be one of the landmark open problems in fluid dynamics, which was only solved very recently in the outstanding work \cite{ABC22}.
-More precisely, the authors proved that for the initial condition $u_{0}=0$ there exists a time $T>0$ and a force $f\in L^{1}(0,T;L^{2})$ which gives raise to two distinct Leray--Hopf solutions to \eqref{1:intro} on $[0,T]\times\R^{3}$ with $G=0$.
-In fact, the constructed solutions even satisfy a local energy inequality and are therefore called suitable Leray--Hopf solutions.
-The proof relies on a construction of a smooth compactly supported steady state of the Navier--Stokes equations in similarity variables.
-Moreover, it is linearly unstable for the dynamics, meaning that the corresponding linearized operator has an unstable eigenvalue.
-The force $f$ is defined implicitly so that the Navier--Stokes equations are satisfied.
-The second solution is then a trajectory on an unstable manifold and the two solutions differ in their decay as $t\to0^{+}$.
+Even in the absence of stochastic forcing, the (non)uniqueness of Leray--Hopf solutions has historically represented a prominent open problem in fluid dynamics, that was only recently resolved in the groundbreaking work \cite{ABC22}.
+Specifically, the authors demonstrated that for the initial condition $u_{0}=0$, there exists a time $T>0$ and a force $f\in L^{1}(0,T;L^{2})$ with two distinct Leray--Hopf solutions to the deterministic forced Navier--Stokes equations on $[0,T]\times\R^{3}$.
+The proof relies on the construction of a smooth, compactly supported steady state of the Navier--Stokes equations in similarity variables, which is inherently linearly unstable in dynamics, evidenced by the presence of an unstable eigenvalue in the corresponding linearized operator.
+The force $f$ is implicitly defined to ensure satisfaction of the Navier--Stokes equations.
+Consequently, the second solution follows a trajectory on an unstable manifold, with the two solutions differing in their decay as $t\to0^{+}$.